wp-plugins/calculated-fields-form/README.txt

 * Multi page calculated forms
 * New validations, fields types and features in the form builder
 * Calculated fields can be hidden fields.
+* Includes new controls to create more versatile forms.
+* Allows to create a cache of the javascript files to increase the website's performance.
+* Allows to disable the forms when the website is visited by search engine spiders and crawlers, increasing the website's speed.

 There are five samples already included with the installation: